gw-inux/Course--Intro-Applied-Numerical-Groundwater-Modeling/docs/02_A - Theories and Concepts/A3 - Numerical Flow Modeling/A3_index.md

   type="text/javascript">
 </script>

-# A3 - Numerical Solute Transport Modeling
+# A3 - Numerical Flow Modeling

 This part requires the knowledge of basic hydrogeology.